danieljanowski/Wk7_Weekend_hw_Vue_multiple_components/README.md

-# Vue application utilising SpaceX API
+# Vue application - SpaceX API
-- App displays the list of past and future launches, showing information about chosen one and associated launch video
+- Multiple components Vue app: displays the list of past and future launches, showing information about chosen one and associated launch video
 - Technologies: VUE, Javascript, API

 # Weekend Homework: Vue Application with Requests